 A couple of weeks ago, I was out at night with some girlfriends.
 My husband was home alone.
 He was locking up for the night and let the cat in like usual.
-Only this time the cat snuck in with a mouse in her mouth.
+Unfortunately, the cat snuck in with a mouse in her mouth.

 A live mouse.

-Usually, my husband can stop my cat at the door but not this time.
+Usually, my husband can stop the cat at the door.
+Not this time.

-Unfortunately, the cat ran past him.
+In fact, the cat ran past him.
 Before he knew it, the cat stopped, looked up, and then meowed.
-When she opened her mouth, the mouse fell out onto the floor.
-Then the mouse quickly ran away to parts unknown–inside our house.
+When she opened her mouth, the mouse fell onto the floor and scurried away to parts unknown–inside our house.

 My husband tried to find the mouse or get the cat to catch it again.
 No such luck.
 After a while, he gave up and went to bed.